-Offer pregnant women with type 1 diabetes blood ketone testing strips and a meter and advise them to test for ketonaemia and to seek urgent medical advice if they become hyperglycaemic or unwell.
+Offer pregnant service users with type 1 diabetes blood ketone testing strips and a meter and advise them to test for ketonaemia and to seek urgent medical advice if they become hyperglycaemic or unwell.
 (NICE 2015)

-Advise pregnant women with type 2 diabetes or gestational diabetes to seek urgent medical advice if they become hyperglycaemic or unwell.
+Advise pregnant service users with type 2 diabetes or gestational diabetes to seek urgent medical advice if they become hyperglycaemic or unwell.
 (NICE 2015)

-Test urgently for ketonaemia if a pregnant woman with any form of diabetes presents with hyperglycaemia or is unwell, to exclude diabetic ketoacidosis.
+Test urgently for ketonaemia if a pregnant service user with any form of diabetes presents with hyperglycaemia or is unwell, to exclude diabetic ketoacidosis.
 (NICE 2015)